AndrewJDR/glslvalidatevs/README.md

 # GLSLValidateVS

 This property page for Visual Studio allows GLSL shader files to be sent to glslValidator upon build time.
+Any errors will be printed to the Build Output window in Visual Studio, and the build will fail.

 ## Prerequisites
 [Download the glslangValidator executable] and find a home for it on your drive.
 Visit the [GLSL Reference compiler page at khronos] for more information on that project.